idilkara/ENS491-SUDoc/README.md

 ﻿# RAG Document Manager - Sabanci University ENS491/2 Project

 ## Overview
 A Retrieval-Augmented Generation (RAG) based document management system that enables intelligent document processing, semantic search, and AI-powered chat interactions.
-This project was developed as part of the ENS491 course at Sabanci University.
+This project was developed as part of the ENS491/2 (Graaduation Project) course at Sabanci University.

 ### For detailed documentations about components go to [documentations](documentation) folder